 2016 - 2017: Terms of reference and methodology defined, key areas for comment determined, review of existing guidelines undertaken.

-November 2019: Presentation of final universal guideline at World Airway Management Meeting in Amsterdam and journal publication.
+November 2019: Presentation of PUMA concept, methodology and ‘teaser’ content at World Airway Management Meeting in Amsterdam.

 Carin Hagberg, Anesthesiology, United States (Executive Chair)

 Paul Baker, Anaesthesia, New Zealand

 Robert Greif, Anaesthesiology, Switzerland